Rembrandt, Vermeer paintings in Louvre

 Louvre Flemish paintings | Italian renaissance paintings

-Bathsheba - Rembrandt - 1654
+Bathsheba at her bath - Rembrandt - 1654

 In the Bible old testament, Bathsheba was the wife of a general of King David's army.
 The King, upon seeing Bathsheba bathing, had her led into adultery.
 In this painting, Rembrandt focuses the scene on the bath of Bathsheba.
 She is deeply disturbed by the royal message.